Research

 We are part of the Department of Structural Biology and Chemistry in Institut Pasteur, Paris.

-Our main field is Structural Molecular Biology and Biophysics augmented by techniques of Computational Biology.
+Our main field is Structural Molecular Biology augmented by techniques of Computational Biology, venturing into topics of Synthetic Biology.

 We use experimental techniques such as crystallography and cryo-electron microscopy to visualize at the atomic level the structure of molecules essential to life and to understand their functional properties, especially for: